myersg86/favorite/tao.md

 while farmers lose their land;
 when governments spend tax money on weapons instead of cures;
-when the upper clase is extravagant and irresponsible, while the poor have nowhere to turn - all this is robbery and chaos.
+when the upper class is extravagant and irresponsible, while the poor have nowhere to turn - all this is robbery and chaos.
 This is not the natural order of the universe,